ColuLocalNetwork/CLN-solidity/docs/tutorial/2_MarketMaker.md

 ## The Math Behind

 The last thing I want to cover is the formula itself.
-If you want to have a deep understanding of the math I advise you to read whitepaper's appendix.
+If you want to have a deep understanding of the math I advise you to read whitepaper's whitepaper's [appendix](https://cln.network/pdf/cln_whitepaper.pdf).

 ### The Ellipse

-Theoretically, the Market Maker can work with any pair of currencies, but for our use case the first currency is always CLN, and the second one is the Community Currency.
+Theoretically, the Market Maker can work with any pair of currencies, but for our use case the first currency is always CLN and the second one is the Community Currency.
 As I explained before, there are multiple Community Currencies with a dedicated Market Maker for each one.
-But each one of them uses CLN as backup currency, so through CLN you can exchange CC1 for CC2 in two hops.
+But each CC uses CLN as backup currency, so through CLN you can exchange CC1 for CC2 in two hops.

-There is four variables that affects the exchange rate:
+There is four variables that affect the exchange rate:
 - S1 - total supply of the first currency, the CLN.
 Namely, the number of CLN tokens issued.
-So it's a constant for our use case.
+So fo us it's a constant.
 - S2 - total supply of the second currency, the CC.
 It's defined when the currency is created, and is also a constant.
 - R1 - the reservoir of the first currency held by the Market Maker.
 Initially it's zero cause no CLN is inserted.
 - R2 - the reservoir of the second currency held by the Market Maker.
 Initially all the CC's total supply is in the reservoir, so R2 = S2.